robmosys-tum/PapPercComp/README.md

 Q: When launching scene_bringup_simple.launch or scene_bringup_advanced.launch Gazebo does not start and I get red error messages in the output.

 A: As said earlier, for some reason the tools sometimes kind of conflict with each other and doesn't launch.
 Just hit Ctrl+C and launch it again.
-If this doesn't work three times in a row, then some dependency is missing.
+If this doesn't work three times in a row, then some dependencies are missing.
 Please make sure that you strictly followed the installation steps.

 Q: The motion planning framework fails to find a plan even if the grasp poses seem to be clearly reachable.